Trump touts 'great' Saudi-Russia oil deal to halt price rout, but details unclear

 Major global producers have already scaled back production as fuel demand has dropped precipitously and storage is rapidly filling.
 Brazilian state-run oil producer Petrobras has already cut output by 200,000 barrels per day, about 6 percent of its output, in response to what its chief executive called the "worse oil industry crisis in 100 years."

-U.S.-based Chevron Corp and BP Plc recently said they would pump less oil from shale than previously targeted.
+U.S.-based Chevron Corp <CVX.N> and BP Plc <BP.L> recently said they would pump less oil from shale than previously targeted.

 The free-fall in prices has spurred regulators in the U.S. state of Texas, the heart of the country's oil production, to consider regulating output for the first time in nearly 50 years, while producers in neighboring Oklahoma asked state regulators also to consider cuts Thursday.